 Also note the impact of watchdog INSERTs; this is why you should fix your PHP errors.

-One of the services Pantheon offers is Redis as a caching backend, which is a key-value store and is optimized for this type of work.
-For a real world use-case, see why we recommend Redis as a Drupal caching backend.
+One of the services Pantheon offers is an Object Cache backend, which is a key-value store and is optimized for this type of work.

 There is no built-in caching in WordPress.
 Pantheon offers Varnish in front of all sites - WordPress and Drupal - to cache content and improve performance.
 The pantheon-cache plugin is included within the